-During 2017 the CALL decided on 4,044 full judicial review asylum appeals.
+During 2018 the CALL decided on 5,252 full judicial review asylum appeals.
 Decisions of the CALL are publicly available.

 Generally speaking, lawyers and asylum seekers are quite critical about the limited use the CALL seems to make of its full jurisdiction, which is reflected in the low reform and annulment rates.
 It is also important to note that there remains a big difference in jurisprudence between the more liberal Francophone and the stricter Dutch chambers of the CALL.
-On the other hand, it must be acknowledged that the quality of a lot of appeals submitted is often poor, especially if these are not introduced by one of the few specialised lawyers in the field.
+On the other hand, it must be acknowledged that the quality of a lot of appeals submitted is often poor, especially if these are not introduced by specialised lawyers in the field.

-An order to leave the territory is given when:
+The Aliens Office will give an order to leave the territory when: